VirtusLab/git-machete/docs/source/cli/github.rst

 ``retarget-pr [-b|--branch=<branch>] [--ignore-if-missing]``:
     Sets the base of the current (or specified) branch's PR to upstream (parent) branch, as seen by git machete (see ``git machete show up``).

-    If after changing the base, the PR ends up stacked atop another PR, the PR description at GitHub will be prepended with the following header:
+    If after changing the base the PR ends up stacked atop another PR, the PR description posted to GitHub will be prepended with a section listing the entire related chain of PRs.

-    ``# Based on PR #<number of PR for base branch>``

     This header will be updated or removed accordingly with the subsequent runs of ``retarget-pr``.